-For more than 20 years, Cheryl has assisted school districts on the full range of their real estate needs, such as acquisitions and dispositions of real property, as well as implementation of capital plans and school construction projects, including public construction procurement.
-Those projects include land acquisitions (cooperative and by eminent domain), public works solicitations, negotiation and implementation guidance.
-She has drafted, negotiated, and implemented architect-owner agreements, program management agreements, general contractor agreements, task-order construction contracts, and provided guidance when terms of the agreements were not met by the provider.
+Cheryl also advises public entities on operational issues, real estate transactions, contracting, procurement, and finance.
+She assists with the full range of real estate needs, such as acquisitions and dispositions of real property, as well as implementation of capital plans and public construction projects, including public construction procurement.
+Those projects include land acquisitions (cooperative and by eminent domain), public works solicitations, negotiation, and implementation guidance.
+She has drafted, negotiated, and implemented architect-owner agreements, program management agreements, general contractor agreements, and task-order construction contracts.
+She has also provided guidance when terms of the agreements were not met by the provider.

-She has vast experience with education special purpose local option sales tax or ESPLOST (managing the referendum, including legal guidance on do’s and don’ts for school districts, as well as implementation and ensuing compliance requirements), tax allocation districts (TADs, also known as tax increment financing or TIF) analysis and intergovernmental agreements (IGAs), and other financing/funding sources for school real estate and transactions.
+She has vast experience with education special purpose local option sales tax or ESPLOST (managing the referendum, including legal guidance on do’s and don’ts for school districts, as well as implementation and ensuing compliance requirements), tax allocation districts (TADs, also known as tax increment financing or TIF) analysis, intergovernmental agreements (IGAs), and other financing/funding sources for school real estate and transactions.
 She also reviews and advises school districts on the business and finance impacts of “bonds-for-title” (or “bond-lease”) projects proposed by development authorities.